 The IHSLA does not use power ratings to determine conference champions or state

 champions.
-Starting in 2013, power ratings will be used to determine playoff seeding
+Starting in 2013, power ratings have been used to determine playoff seeding

 There are dozens, perhaps hundreds, of power rating schemes employed in sports.